mapbender/mapbender-documentation/en/functions/basic/basesourceswitcher.rst

 Configuration
 =============

-**Preparation**: In order to be able to configure the BaseSourceSwitcher you have to define Service instances as Basesource (checkbox "Basesource" on).
+**Preparation**: In order to be able to configure the Base Source Switcher you have to define Service instances as Basesource (checkbox "Basesource" on).
 Please note that on start of an application all sourcesets with an activated root layer are active.

 .. image:: ../../../figures/basesourceswitcher_basesource.png
      :scale: 80